FAQs FOR COURSE REGISTRATION ERRORS AND RESTRICTIONS

 You are allowed to register courses ONLY AFTER your Course Registration Date.
 Please see here: http://registrar.unm.edu/Registration/.
 All new exchange students should follow the "Eligibility Requirement" of 0-14 credits because the students have not earned any UNM credits in the past.

-NOTE: SPRING 2020 REGISTRATION TIME TO OPEN ON NOVEMBER 25th IN THE U.S. MOUNTAIN TIME FOR ALL NEW EXCHANGE STUDENTS.
+NOTE: FALL/SPRING REGISTRATION WILL BE OPEN IN APRIL/NOVEMBER FOR ALL NEW EXCHANGE STUDENTS.

 2. What should I do if I receive a registration error when I attempt to enroll in courses online?
 What does it mean?